 - Are extremely anxious, confused, or agitated and unable to lie still

-MRA scans of the blood vessels of the body from (far left) the neck down through the abdomen to the legs.
+Right: MRA scans of the blood vessels of the abdomen and the legs

 Preparing for MRA